Incline Village, Nevada: Demographics

-The largest industry is real estate with sales in excess of $1 billion in 2005.
-The median price for a single family residence in August 2019 was $1,300,000 and for a condo in 2010 was $335,000.

 The local newspaper is the Tahoe Daily Tribune which is published on Fridays.

 Climate

 Incline Village has a humid continental climate (Dfb) with warm to hot summers with cool nights and moderately cold winters with frigid nights.

 Education

 The area is served by the Washoe County School District.
-Public schools in the CDP are Incline Elementary, Middl, and High School (public, K–12).
+Public schools in the CDP are Incline Elementary, Middle, and High School (public, K–12).
 The Lake Tahoe School is a private school for grades K–8.

 The University of Nevada, Reno at Lake Tahoe, formerly Sierra Nevada University, is located in Incline.
 Lake Tahoe's only science museum and environmental research laboratories are operated by the UC Davis Tahoe Environmental Research Center in Incline Village.

 Incline Village has a public library, a branch of the Washoe County Library.

 Tax haven

-The town is known as a haven for business and wealthy individuals from California and Southern Nevada.
-While some move to the village, others register shell corporations and residences there to avoid paying California taxes.
+The town includes businesses and wealthy individuals from California and Southern Nevada.
+Its state border location facilitates some residents in their registering shell corporations and residences to avoid paying California taxes.
 A Montara, California, politician faced controversy for reporting Incline as her primary residence for tax purposes while also running for office in California.

-Joe Francis, creator of "Girls Gone Wild", was registered as a resident in Incline but living in Los Angeles during the time he was found guilty of tax fraud and bribery.
+Joe Francis, creator of Girls Gone Wild, was registered as a resident in Incline but living in Los Angeles during the time he was found guilty of tax fraud and bribery.
 Michael DeDomenico, heir of the Rice-A-Roni and Ghirardelli fortune, was charged with evading $1.5 million in taxes to California by falsely claiming residency in Nevada.
 He owned homes in Verdi and Incline.